idharmendrarock/Resume_Builder_Project/README.md

 ## Introduction

 Welcome to the Resume Builder Website project!
-This project is developed by Dharmendra Ashok and Prachi to provide a user-friendly platform for creating and managing resumes.
+This project is developed by Dharmendra, Ashok and Prachi to provide a user-friendly platform for creating and managing resumes.
 Whether you are a job seeker or someone helping others build their resumes, our website aims to streamline the process and make it more efficient.

 ## Features